Alyksandar/Elk-Stack-Project/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the filesystem and system resources.

 - Filebeat watch for?
-  - log files and filesystem changes.
+  - Log files and filesystem changes.

 - What does Metricbeat record?
-  - system-level CPU usage, memory, file system, disk IO, and network IO statistics.
+  - System-level CPU usage, memory, file system, disk IO, and network IO statistics.

 The configuration details of each machine may be found below.